quicwg/base-drafts/draft-ietf-quic-recovery.md

 * Packets that contain only ACK frames do not count toward congestion control limits and are not considered in-flight.
-Note that this means PADDING frames cause packets to contribute toward bytes in flight without directly causing an acknowledgment to be sent.
+Note that this means PADDING frames cause packets to contribute toward bytes in-flight without directly causing an acknowledgment to be sent.

 ## Relevant Differences Between QUIC and TCP